 - Lighting Designer

-Is There Going to be Demand for Commercial and Industrial Designers?
+Are There Job Opportunities for Commercial and Industrial Designers?

-In the United States, there were 39,700 jobs for Commercial and Industrial Designer in 2016.
+There were about 39,700 jobs for Commercial and Industrial Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Commercial and Industrial Designer by 2026.
-Due to new job openings and attrition, there will be an average of 3,900 job openings in this field each year.
+The BLS estimates 3,900 yearly job openings in this field.

 The states with the most job growth for Commercial & Industrial Designer are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Vermont, Kentucky, or Wyoming.
 These states have the worst job growth for this type of profession.